 While you are here at Colorado College, you and the college are responsible for your personal safety at all times.
-In order to assure a safe environment in which you are able to focus on your academic success, these restrictions are in place regarding traveling off campus:
+In order to ensure a safe environment in which you are able to focus on your academic success, these restrictions are in place regarding traveling off campus:

-- Pre-College students are expected and permitted to travel off-campus for any faculty-led course field trips or research.
-Pre-College students are expected to travel only in Colorado College vehicles.
-Pre-College students are not allowed to travel in private or public transportation vehicles. - Pre-College students who commute may drive their personal vehicle to and from their home and campus.
-They may not use their personal vehicle to transport other Pre-College students for any reason, nor should they use their private vehicle for academic field trips. - Students may only go off campus if their parents or guardian have signed the optional off campus permission form. - To go off campus for non-related course activities, students must be with a Colorado College staff member for a Pre-College programming event with an intended destination and time of return. - Students may not go to off campus private residences (houses, apartments, etc.) at any time during the duration of the program unless approved ahead of time by the Coordinator of Summer Programs. - Students may not ride in private vehicles at any time unless approved ahead of time by the Coordinator of Summer Programs. - Any planned overnight absences from school / campus must receive parental consent and be approved by the Coordinator of Summer Programs at least 48 hours ahead of time.
-Any absences for emergency reasons should be requested as much in advance as possible.

-4. Personal Vehicles

-Pre-College students in residence will not need their own vehicles while enrolled.
-The college will provide transportation for all programming, including opportunities for errands.
-Pre-College students may not bring motorized vehicles to campus unless needed for a documented disability.
-This includes cars, motorcycles, scooters, etc.

-Pre-College students who commute may drive their personal vehicle to and from their home and campus.
-They may not use their personal vehicle to transport other Pre-College students for any reason, nor should they use their private vehicle for academic field trips.
+Stroud Scholar students are expected and permitted to travel off-campus ONLY for faculty-led course field trips or research.
+Stroud Scholars students are expected to travel ONLY in Colorado College vehicles.
+Stroud Scholar students are NOT allowed to travel in private or public transportation vehicles.

+Stroud Scholar students are NOT permitted to have personal/private (non-Colorado College) vehicles on campus.
+There will be no parking permits provided, nor will there be any program assistance if you are towed or ticketed while parked on campus OR off-campus on the street.
+Private vehicles are NOT permitted for ANY form of travel, including but not limited: to academic field trips, personal excursions, or transportation of other scholars.

+Students may only go off campus if their parent(s)/guardian(s) have signed the optional off campus permission form.

+Further clarifications:

+To go off campus for non-related course activities, students must be with a Colorado College staff member for a Stroud Scholar programming event with an intended destination and time of return.

+Students may not go to off campus private residences (houses, apartments, etc.) at any time during the duration of the program unless approved ahead of time by the Coordinator of Summer Programs.

+Students may not ride in private (non-Colorado College) vehicles at any time unless approved ahead of time by the Coordinator of Summer Programs.

+Any planned overnight absences from school / campus must receive parental consent and be approved by the Coordinator of Summer Programs at least 48 hours ahead of time.
+Any absences for emergency reasons should be requested in as much advance as possible.